Why is learning to code so difficult? (+ how to make it easier)

 But why is this?
 Why is coding hard to learn for some, but simple for others?

-• Are they smarter than us?
+• Are they smarter?

 • Have they trained with monks in the mountains?